Brebl/minifier/README.md

 g++ main.cpp -o minifier
 sudo ln -s [path_to_your_dir]/minifier /usr/local/bin/minifier

+Or, use your favorite compiler.
+Pretty standard library stuff.
+No additional dependencies.

 ## Example usage
 ### Arguments
 Give this program as an argument the filename you want to minify.